Wisconsin's #1 farm insurer can protect your dairy operation

 Contact Your Local Rural Mutual Insurance!

-Introducing Dairy Revenue Protection
+What is Dairy Revenue Protection (DRP)?

 Dairy RP is an area-based revenue product designed to protect the revenue of milk production on a dairy operation.
 It insures against unexpected declines in the quarterly revenue from milk sales.
 The expected revenue is based on futures prices for milk and dairy commodities and the amount of covered milk production elected.
 Covered milk production is indexed to the state or pooled production region.